bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 And Bitcoin has improved a lot over the years.
 So actually, I think sort of like that, that thinking never got updated.
 And now we're at the point where we can do these kind of the verification of the blockchain quite quickly.
-And the library that we use, LibSecP25, what, 256k1, that library is very fast now.
+And the library that we use, `libsecp256k1`, is very fast now.
 So basically, it made it more viable than it was back in 2014.

 Sjors: 00:02:15

-And for the loyal listeners, we did an episode about LibsecP256k1.
+And for the loyal listeners, we did an episode about `libsecp256k1`.
 I think it's episode two.

 Aaron: 00:02:24